 Are you planning to commence master's studies at Chalmers in the autumn 2021?
 The application, admission and tuition fee process remains unaffected by the ongoing pandemic.

 The following applies to all education at Chalmers for Autumn 2021:

 - Teaching at Chalmers will be carried out in a hybrid format during study period 1 (30 August–31 October 2021) with the distribution between digital and campus-based teaching depending on prevailing restrictions and recommendations.
 Our aim is that you will spend at least half of your scheduled time on campus during study period 1.

-- The aim for study period 2 (1 November 2021–16 January 2022) is that all teaching can be conducted without restrictions.
+- The plan for study period 2 (1 November 2021–16 January 2022) is that all teaching can be conducted without restrictions.

 - All students, including international master’s students, must be prepared to participate in on-campus studies throughout the semester.

 - This means that it will not be possible to start distance learning during the autumn semester 2021.

 - Chalmers accepts students for exchange studies if the student's home university allows it.

 Vaccination in Sweden